MeToRaFRev/GatewayscriptIntegration/readme.md

 # Gatewayscript Integration

-This repository provides examples and explanations on how to use Gateway Script for integration in IBM DataPower and API Connect.
-It addresses the challenges of using callbacks in Gateway Script and demonstrates how to use the `util` module to improve code readability and maintainability.
+This repository showcases how to use Gateway Script to replace the low-code blocks/actions in IBM API Connect and DataPower with more customizable and integratable code.
+By leveraging the `util` module and other techniques, we aim to create more readable, maintainable, and flexible scripts that provide the full power of JavaScript for API and data integrations.

 ## Table of Contents